TurboGears/tg2/docs/main/Extensions/Geo/MapFishTutorial.rst

 Displaying the Vector Data as a Layer in an OpenLayers Map
 ----------------------------------------------------------

 We are now ready to access the vector data from the PostGIS spatial database using the new countries controller.
 We now need to use the tw.openlayers ToscaWidgets Library to create a map and use the data returned by the countries controller as a vector layer in the map.
-We would also make use of some OpenLayers based javascript code to select feature on mouse hover and display them in a separate sidebar.
+We would also make use of some OpenLayers based javascript code to select feature on mouse hover and display them in the sidebar div.

 Initialize the Widgets in Controller